mohanadkoko/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 The inference time of the model pre- and post-conversion was...

 ## Assess Model Use Cases

-Some of the potential use cases of the people counter app are...
+Some of the potential use cases of the people counter app are:
+- This modle will help in cutomer journey follow inside retails
+- Managing the footfall inside malls
+- Analyis the people duration in key touch points like front-office in stadiums,meusums and others -Many other places to be use in like banks,libraries, resturants, and others

-Each of these use cases would be useful because...
+Each of these use cases would be useful because:
+- We will have a good visual and controll of the people moving inside spaces
+- We will have initial data to improve the cutomer flow and benifit the business owners to make valiable decisions.

 ## Assess Effects on End User Needs

 Lighting, model accuracy, and camera focal length/image size have different effects on a deployed edge model.
-The potential effects of each of these are as follows...
+The potential effects of each of these are as follows:
+- the needed accurate result needed to be taken from cheking various models and their output accuracy.
+-the length/image size has an effect on the reading, as good size and quality will get good detection and fast response of the app during the detection period needed
+- edge application need good pre-implementation process on term of choosing the right focal in camera nad the angle used as this will have impact of easier mass application in industrial or public use.

 ## Model Research